cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 **Fix:**
 I set the authentication method target properly and completed MFA and SSPR registration in one continuous process.

-**Lesson learned:**
-This was a good lesson in not trusting a top-level summary view alone.
-It also showed me that when testing identity workflows, the order of registration can matter, and that clean re-registration can resolve issues that are hard to diagnose from symptoms alone.
+**Lesson learned:** I changed two things at once, so I can't say for sure which one actually fixed it.
+Good reminder not to trust a top-level summary alone, and that the order you register things in can genuinely matter.

 ### 5) Sign-in failure mistaken for wrong password